mgcrea/benchmark-kaizoumark/_posts/2016-09-01-build-benchmark-large-c-project.md

 set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -D'CURDIR=output/src/1'")
 ~~~~

 >It seems to lead CMake to create a recursive Makefile.
-It would be interesting to try a different approach using include to gather fragments and per-source properties to set the CFLAGS
+It would be interesting to try a different approach using include to gather fragments and per-source properties to set the CFLAGS.

 The top-level Makefile has two rules: one to build the generated Makefile, the other one to create the target using it.